LokeOberg04/LokeOberg04/README.md

 ## About me

 - 🏠 I live in a small village called Obbola in sweden
-- 📖 I am currently studying at NTI
+- 📖 I am currently studying not at NTI
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: idk
 - 🖥 Hobbies: Animals and Video games